| briandeer.com | LIAR FOR HIRE

 "There can be little doubt that if this account is correct, Deer's act was tantamount to the intimidation of a witness.
 What does this mean?
 In relation to legal situations generally, the intimidation of witnesses in any form has especially since the 1950s - through the criminal gang trials of the sixties and then into the anti-terrorist trials of the 1970s and 1980s - been considered one of the most serious charges that could be brought against someone acting inside or outside the court."

-Having opined on the assumptions of his own base deceit, he satisfied his paymasters - who must have heartily chuckled - by fabricating further events.
-Again couched in terms that impart the libel to anyone reading them, but apparently allow Walker to imagine that he protects himself by acknowledging that he may be making it up [my underlinings again]:
+Having opined on the assumptions of his own base deceit, he satisfied his paymasters – who must have heartily chuckled – by fabricating further events.
+Again couched in terms that impart the libel, but apparently allow Walker to imagine that he protects himself by acknowledging that he may be making it up (my underlining again):

 Asked whether any of this was true, a GMC official confirmed that it wasn't.
 No CCTV footage was looked at, nobody spoke to me, and Murch was not assigned a minder.
 The whole thing was a concoction by the smearmaster.

-And yet, once again - and almost unbelievably - there was another remarkable reversal of the truth.
-Walker had personally interfered with a GMC hearing witness, after she concluded giving evidence to the panel.
-In August 2007, one of the parents of 12 children enrolled in Wakefield's research appeared for the the doctors' regulator and gave critical insights into the conduct of the Royal Free project.
-Explaining how another mother had convinced her that her child with Asperger's was vaccine damage - four years after he was vaccinated - she gave pivotal documents to the prosecution's lawyers, and oral testimony on what had transpired.
-But the smearmaster not only approached her immediately after she left the witness chair, but he then self-published two books themed with the scandalous lie that parents were not allowed to take part in the proceedings.
+And yet, once again – and almost unbelievably – here was another remarkable projection.
+Walker personally sought to interfere with a GMC witness, albeit after she concluded giving evidence to the panel.
+In August 2007, one of the parents of 12 children enrolled in Wakefield’s research appeared for the doctors’ regulator and gave critical insights into the conduct of the Royal Free project.
+Explaining how she had been convinced by another mother that her child with Asperger’s was vaccine damaged – four years after he was vaccinated – she gave pivotal documents to the prosecution’s lawyers and oral testimony on what had transpired.
+But the smearmaster not only remonstrated with her immediately after she left the witness chair, but he later self-published two junk “books” explicitly premised upon the lie that parents weren’t allowed to take part.

-Can there be many greater moral crimes than this man's conduct: deceiving the parents of disabled children for money?
+Can there be many greater moral crimes than this man’s conduct: deceiving the parents of disabled children while taking their money?
 What a way to hit old age.
 What a contemptible beast.
 I feel lost in the depth of his depravity.

-The real tragedy, as ever, is the plight of the vulnerable: the true victims of the MMR scandal.
-It goes without saying that Walker spews forth greedy falsehoods - extending to faking "reports" of the GMC's mammoth hearing - with a view to inflaming beliefs, which he can turn into cash, that the doctors' regulator is corrupt, capricious, and incompetent.
-Then, his line goes, I'm hovering in the wings, with the drug industry, the government, and whoever else.
+The real tragedy, as ever, is the plight of the vulnerable: the true victims of the MMR fraud.
+It goes without saying that Walker spews forth greedy falsehoods – extending to faking “reports” of the GMC panel’s hearing – with a view to inflaming beliefs, which he can turn into cash, that the regulator is corrupt, capricious, and incompetent.
+Then, his line goes, I’m hovering in the wings, with the drug industry, the government, and whoever else.
 Only a devious clown would believe this.
 Walker does.
-And no doubt he'll believe it until it refills his bank account: when those he dupes with such miserable fantasies send him cheques, and/or buy his self-published books.
+And no doubt he’ll believe it until it refills his bank account: when those he dupes with such miserable fantasies send him money and/or buy his self-published books.

 Breathtaking.